Suicide and Suicide Risk

 Gender Identity and Sexual Minority Youth

 Risk for self-harm and suicide attempts are up to six times higher for LGBTQ+ youth.
 This may be related to mental health issues or social factors.
-Youth who are rejected by family or peers due to sexual orientation can experience disruptions to home and school environments that increase the risk of suicide.
+Youth who are rejected by family or peers due to sexual orientation or gender identity can experience disruptions to home and school environments that increase the risk of suicide.

 Race and Ethnicity